Saulis/YouTrack.Rest/README.markdown

 	* Get Comments of an Issue
 	* Attach File to an Issue
 	* Delete an Issue
+	* Apply Command(s) to an Issue
+	* Get Issues in a Project
+	* Remove a Comment for an Issue

 ## Not (yet) Supported API Features